Loading...

 Complete guide to Minnesota HOA fine limits.
-No statutory cap, but 30-day notice and hearing required.
+A $100-per-occurrence cap takes effect Jan 1, 2027; notice and a hearing are required.
 Understand lien authority under §515B.3-116 and solar/clothesline protections.

 Governing Law: Minnesota Common Interest Ownership Act (Minn.
 Stat.
 Chapter 515B)